-Plenty of titles happened to make landfall for the legendary retro console, but not all of them can be referred to as best Sega CD games.
+Plenty of titles happened to make landfall for the legendary retro console, but not all of them can be referred to as the best Sega CD games.
 The added component for the gaming system made extended performance a reality for the world, thereby providing developers with the flexibility they needed to create rip-roaring IPs on the fly.

 However, in the case that you’ve just gotten ahold of Sega’s third front-running console in the ripe tech-forward age of 2022, you better steer clear of unworthy ports and flat-out nonsense Sega Genesis games.
 Therefore, lo and behold the best games on Sega CD that will make your time worth every penny.